 Even if your home airport is the first to get the new CT scanners, it could be years before they’re installed at the airports to which you travel.
 TSA PreCheck is common practice in nearly every commercial airport in the US.

 4. You Can Earn Global Entry and TSA PreCheck at the Same Time

 There are plenty of credit cards that reimburse you for the $85 fee for enrolling in TSA PreCheck.
 A few of the most popular are:

 - Capital One® Venture® Rewards Credit Card

 - United℠ Explorer Card

 But here’s the thing: These cards each come with a credit that reimburses you for either TSA PreCheck OR Global Entry.

-Global Entry gives you expedited clearance through US customs.
-It’s great for overseas flyers because it’s designed to get you through customs more quickly when you return to the US (it’s saved me hours and hours).
+Global Entry gives you expedited clearance through US immigration.
+It’s great for overseas flyers because it’s designed to get you through immigration more quickly when you return to the US (it’s saved me hours and hours).
 And the best part is that a Global Entry membership automatically gives you a TSA PreCheck membership.